Edward Fenwick Boyd: Family

+Edward Fenwick Boyd was born on 30 August 1810 at Moor House, Leamside, Durham.

+He was the third son of the armigerous banker William Boyd Junior (1773 - 1855), of Newcastle upon Tyne and Burfield Priory, Gloucester, who was a partner in the Newcastle Old Bank, and Esther (née Locke) Boyd (1777 - 1818).
+His paternal grandparents were William Boyd Senior and Juliana Peat of Cumberland and Newcastle upon Tyne.

+His brother was The Ven.
+William Boyd (1809 - 1893), of University College, Oxford, who was Archdeacon of Craven and Honorary Canon of Ripon from 1860, through whom his nephew was The Ven.
+Charles Twining Boyd.
+His sister Mary Elizabeth married Joseph Stanley Hawks JP DL, Sheriff of Newcastle.

 Early life

-Edward Fenwick Boyd was born on 30 August 1810 at Moor House, Leamside, Durham.
-He was the third son of William Boyd, a banker and partner in the Newcastle Old Bank, and Esther (née Locke) Boyd.
 He was educated by Henry Atkinson at the High Bridge before he from 1821 attended Witton-le-Wear Grammar School for five years, during which he had a talent for art.
 He subsequently worked at Cocken White House Pit, and then at Bowes’ House Pit where he met Thomas Crawford, who was the manager of Lord Durham’s extensive collieries.
 Boyd subsequently, between October 1830 and May 1831, attended Edinburgh University whilst he maintained a connection with the mining industry at Towneley Main Colliery.
 He subsequent to his return from Edinburgh University accompanied Matthias Dunn, who was a mine inspector, on visitations to various collieries in Scotland including Prestongrange, Kilmarnock, Middleton and Dalmellington in Ayrshire.

 Boyd obtained from Dunn his first appointment as underviewer and surveyor at Hetton-le-Hole Colliery in 1832.
 Boyd in 1837 moved to Urpeth to become resident viewer of Urpeth Colliery, and also became mineral agent to the Dean and Chapter of Durham, and manager of Wylam Colliery on behalf of the Blackett family.

+Issue

+In 1841 he married Ann, daughter of George Anderson, with whom he had four children: